Summer image

 3. Let AI Assist, Not Define

 AI is a powerful enabler.
 It can automate tasks, suggest optimisations, and save time.
 But AI lacks judgement, taste, and vision.
 It outputs what’s statistically likely, leading to a sea of sameness across messaging, visuals, and campaign strategy.
-Used without strategic oversight, it becomes an amplifier of the obvious.
+When it’s used without strategic oversight, it becomes an amplifier of the obvious.

 4. Focus on Brand and Business Impact, Not Just Channel Metrics